MediaMath/screenshooter/README.md

 ####Equality

 Checks for an exact match of images.
 Currently is unable to compute if the image modes are different.
-Invalid equality will be captured if the image sizes are not exactly the same as well as having the same file type (ie. .png, .jpg, etc.).
+Invalid equality will be captured if the image sizes are not exactly the same as well as not having the same file type (ie. .png, .jpg, etc.).

 ####Locating Images to Perform Diffs